Choosing the right pillow can be almost as difficult as choosing the right mattress.

 Pillow makers love to put insignificant pillow specs on the outside of the packaging.
 And we love to fall for them.
 But some of these so-called features offer you little in terms of benefits.

 These insignificant features might include:

 The most meaningless of features.
 Most “luxury” pillows will tout their high thread count outer cover – which is a completely useless feature.
 Your pillow will most likely be inside of a pillowcase.

-Fill power – If down is being used in a pillow, then the fill power will have to be mentioned.
+If down is being used in a pillow, then the fill power will have to be mentioned.
 But don’t be impressed or coaxed by a pillow featuring down of higher fill power.